dechamps/yabe/Docs/README.txt

 			If the drag/drop is done onto the graph the value is also drawn.
 			Subscriptions updates & Events displayed in the central panel can be logged into a CSV file : right click in this central panel to do it.

+			To remove an entry select it then hit the delete key.

+			A file with a list can be also provided : see AdvertiseSample.cov.

 3. TECHNICAL